markdonaho/kaggle-notebook-tpu-llama/README.md

 ## Phase 2: Environment & Model Preparation (TPU v5e Pivot) ✅
 Goal: To establish a stable fine-tuning environment on Kaggle TPU v5e and prepare the JAX-native Llama 3.1 model using the MaxText framework.
 This pivot renders most previous workarounds for the TPU v3 environment obsolete.

+**IMPORTANT**: All dependency versions are now hardcoded to prevent compatibility issues.
+MaxText is pinned to commit `4651cb3c73de` (compatible with JAX 0.4.34 per NVIDIA JAX Release 25.01).

 ### Session 2.1: Strategic Pivot Planning ✅
 - [x] **Strategic Decision**: Complete pivot from TPU v3-8 to TPU v5e platform